 The fifth (optional) year leads to a Master’s degree (M.A.I.) in Engineering and it is here that students get to carry out a major dissertation on a topic of their choice.
 This is a chance to really become a world-class expert in your favourite topic, researching what others have done across the world and building a hardware or software prototype that demonstrates this.
 As with the fourth year project, the topic could be anything from wireless communications, signal processing systems, biomedical devices and systems, helping to manage huge cloud computing facilities, through novel facerecognition algorithms to uncovering fraud in bitcoin transactions.
 To support your work on the dissertation, you can take a number of optional courses in the first semester including: Motion Picture Engineering; Speech and Audio Engineering; Wireless Networks and Communications; Advanced Computer Architecture; Artificial Intelligence and Realtime Animation.

 Study Computer Engineering, Electronic and Computer Engineering or Electronic Engineering at Trinity

-Overview of Electronic Engineering, Electronic and Computer Engineering, Computer Engineering streams in the School of Engineering, delivered by Anil Kokaram
+Overview of Electronic Engineering, Electronic and Computer Engineering, and Computer Engineering streams in the School of Engineering at Trinity College Dublin, delivered by Anil Kokaram.

 Advanced GCE (A Level):